mrkrosenberg/Project1/README.md

 ## Objectives
 Player 1:
-          Move around the screen to chase a moving target Avoid falling objects to stay alive
+          Move around the screen to chase a moving target

-Player 2/Computer:
+Player 2:
-          Move horizontally across the top of the screen Drop objects to hit/kill Player 1
+          Move around the screen to chase a moving target

 Scoring:
-          Each time player1 catches the target, 10 pts are awarded Each time player2 kills player1, player2 wins
+          Each time player catches the target, 1pt is awarded

+Portal:
+          Portals will move around the screen and move the player when they collide

 ## Functionality

 ## Stretch Goals

-> Create different levels/themes that can be selected from a screen after game mode selection
-          > changes background, meteors, object and player
-> Start with 3 lives for player1
-          > a life will be taken from player1 each time he/she dies
-> Vary objects being dropped
+> Create player select screen with multiple characters
+> Animate the main page
+> Keep track of top 3 high scores
+> Add more portals as the